DOC Second Reservoir

 Re-advertisement for Contractor Bids (Nov 2020 - Dec 2020)

-On November 19th and December 1st, this project will be re-advertised for contractor bids in the Daily Journal of Commerce.
+The contract documents were revised to clarify the bidder criteria requirements and the project was re-advertised for contractor bids in the Daily Journal of Commerce on November 19th and December 1st.
 Refer to the Invitation to Bid for more information.
-The Engineer's probable cost opinion is $2,500,000.
-The bid open is scheduled for December 15th, 2020.
+The Engineer's probable cost opinion was revised to $2,500,000 to align with the current bidding climate.
+The bid open was scheduled for December 15th, 2020.

 Advertisement for Contractor Bids (Aug 2020 - Oct 2020)